Klipper3d/klipper/docs/Load_Cell.md

 ## Continuous Tare Filters for Toolhead Load Cells

-Klipper implements a configurable IIR filter on the MCU to provide continuous tareing of the load cell while probing.
+Klipper implements a configurable IIR filter on the MCU to provide continuous taring of the load cell while probing.
 Continuous taring means the 0 value moves with drift caused by external factors like bowden tubes and thermal changes.
 This is aimed at toolhead sensors and moving beds that experience lots of external forces that change while probing.